LeBreton Flats

 LeBreton Flats (also spelled Lebreton Flats) (Plaines Lebreton), known colloquially as The Flats or LeBreton, is a neighbourhood in Somerset Ward in central Ottawa, Ontario, Canada.
-It lies to the west of Centretown neighbourhood, and to the north of Centretown West.
+It lies to the west of Centretown neighbourhood, and to the north of Centretown West and Chinatown.
 The Ottawa River forms the western and northern limit, with the western side being a wider area of the river known as Nepean Bay.

 Originally a residential area, much of the northern portion of the Flats is now occupied by the Canadian War Museum and the National Holocaust Monument.
 Pimisi station, a station on Ottawa's LRT system, is also in LeBreton Flats.
 About half of the total area, on the south side of the Kichi Zibi Mikan, is undergoing redevelopment.
 The population was 620 (2016 Census), up from 373 (2011 Census), and 57 in 2006 and 50 in 2001.